mlswg/mls-protocol/draft-ietf-mls-protocol.md

 When decoding an MLSCiphertextContent, the application MUST check that the MLSContentAuthData is valid.

+It is up to the application to decide what `authenticated_data` to provide and how much padding to add to a given message (if any).
+The overall size of the AAD and ciphertext MUST fit within the limits established for the group's AEAD algorithm in [!I-D.irtf-cfrg-aead-limits].

 ### Sender Data Encryption

 The "sender data" used to look up the key for content encryption is